arthurdick/perennial-task/README.md

 ## Installation

+You can install Perennial Task using one of the two methods below.

+### Method 1: Manual Installation

 1.  **Platform & Dependencies:** This utility is designed for Linux environments.
 Ensure you have PHP version 7.4 or higher installed, with the `SimpleXML` and `DOM` extensions enabled (these are usually included by default).
 You can check this by running `php -v` and `php -m`.
 2.  **Gather Files:** Place all the packaged files (`prn`, `install.sh`, `uninstall.sh`, `prn-completions.bash`, `task.xsd`, and all `*.php` scripts) into a single directory.
 3.  **Run the Installer:** From within that directory, make the installation script executable and run it with `sudo`: